0xhb/Labs-Documentation/docs/GCPGoat/VM Privilege Escalation.md

 ![IAM policy showing owner role](GCPGoat%20Screenshots/GCPGoat-Lab03/GCPGoat-Lab03-15.png)

-The admin service account has the **owner** role on the project, which grants full administrative access.
+The admin service account has the **owner** role on the project, which will grant us full administrative access.

 #### 16. Verify API Access Scopes

-Check the access scopes for the admin VM:
+We check the access scopes for the admin VM:

 ```bash